awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-cloudwatch.md

-# Retrieving Amazon SES Event Data from CloudWatch<a name="event-publishing-retrieving-cloudwatch"></a>
+# Retrieving Amazon SES event data from CloudWatch<a name="event-publishing-retrieving-cloudwatch"></a>

 Amazon SES can publish metrics for your email sending events to Amazon CloudWatch\.
 When you publish event data to CloudWatch, it provides these metrics as an ordered set of time\-series data\.
 You can use these metrics to monitor the performance of your email sending\.
 For example, you can monitor the complaint metric and set a CloudWatch alarm to trigger when the metric exceeds a certain value\.

 There are two levels of granularity at which Amazon SES can publish these events to CloudWatch:
 + **Across your AWS account** – These coarse metrics, which correspond to the metrics you monitor using the Amazon SES console and the `GetSendStatistics` API, are totals across your entire AWS account\.
 Amazon SES publishes these metrics to CloudWatch automatically\.
 + **Fine\-grained** – These metrics are categorized by email characteristics that you define using *message tags*\.
-To publish these metrics to CloudWatch, you must [set up event publishing](event-publishing-setting-up.md) with a CloudWatch event destination and [specify a configuration set](event-publishing-send-email.md) when you send an email\.
+To publish these metrics to CloudWatch, you have to [set up event publishing](monitor-sending-using-event-publishing-setup.md) with a CloudWatch event destination and [specify a configuration set](event-publishing-send-email.md) when you send an email\.
 You can also specify message tags or use [auto\-tags](monitor-using-event-publishing.md#event-publishing-how-works) that Amazon SES automatically provides\.

 This section describes the available metrics and how to view the metrics in CloudWatch\.